tylerhall/Roland-sample-website/_posts/2020-04-01-indiesupportweeks.md

 date: 2020-04-01 01:14:13
 slug: indiesupportweeks
 categories: Favorite Things
+og_description: Stick around and read along as I go into excruciating detail about my favorite software and services that I can’t live without.
 ---
 With all that’s going on in the world, it may not surprise folks to learn that small developers are starting to feel the economic crunch along with everyone else.
 I hope you’ll stick around and read along as I go into excruciating detail about my favorite software and services that I can’t live without.
 ---